Comet's Gift

 2019

 They came long before we did.
 Learnt how to feed the world by capturing energy from photons.
 And all that while enchanting us with their magical friendship with the butterflies and birds and the blue sky with pelican-white cloud.
-The images on this page are about those Green Sages.

 The Great Sculptor